Nemesis Usage Guide

 page on the left navigation bar:

-As files are processed by Nemesis, they will appear as paginated card entries on this page.
-By default the files will be sorted newest to oldest, but this can be modified in the dropdown "Filters", which also includes other filtering options:
+As files are processed by Nemesis, they will appear as lines on this page.
+By default the files will be sorted newest to oldest, but this can be modified by clicking the "Newest First" button at the top which will switch it to showing the oldest first.

 File Details